 Additionally, a knock-on effect of the shift to online shopping has resulted in less loyal customers as consumers are presented with endless options.
 The majority of the new problems relate to poor online payment experiences suggesting retailers were not ready for the digital onslaught.
 It is imperative that these issues are addressed if retailers wish to reignite consumer demand.

 So how do you put this into action?
-Mode, the UK’s next-gen payments and loyalty platform, will be hosting a Live Talk with L.K.Bennett CEO Darren Topp, to discuss how and why retailers should lean on alternative payments to help them drive up conversion rates and navigate their way through the current pandemic.
+Mode, the UK’s next-gen payments and loyalty platform, hosted a webinar with L.K.Bennett CEO Darren Topp, to discuss how and why retailers should lean on alternative payments to help them drive up conversion rates and navigate their way through the current pandemic.

-Darren will be joined by ex-Alipay UK CEO Rita Liu and FinTech expert Janis Legler, for an interactive discussion on the 25th February at 11am.
-Our expert panelists will share their thoughts on:
+Darren was joined by ex-Alipay UK CEO Rita Liu and FinTech expert Janis Legler, as they all shared their thoughts on:

-- How retailers can boost sales and loyalty through a better payment experience
+- How to reduce cart abandonments through a better payments experience

-- The rising importance of a frictionless checkout flow in reducing cart abandonment
+- The importance of a frictionless checkout flow